Last Updated on 17 December, 2020 by Veronica

 The exhibition is available in two languages (German and English).

-The centre is accessible via the entrance of Niederkirchnerstrasse Street.
+The center is accessible via the entrance of Niederkirchnerstrasse Street.

-Here, you have all the information to make this visit in Berlin: click on link.
+Here, you have all the information to make this visit to Berlin: click on the link.

 Tour of the Third Reich

 The tour begins at the Brandenburg Gate.
-You’ll visit the history of Nazism and the beginning of 12 years of terror, since its victory in 1933.
+Then, you’ll visit the history of Nazism and the beginning of 12 years of terror since its victory in 1933.

-The highlights we visited are the Brandenburg Gate, the Reichstag (seat of the German parliament), memorials to the various victims of the Nazis, Hitler’s chancellery, where is located the bunker where he committed suicide.
+The highlights we visited are the Brandenburg Gate, the Reichstag (seat of the German parliament), memorials to the various victims of the Nazis, and Hitler’s chancellery, where the bunker is located where he committed suicide.

-You also are going to visit Joseph Goebbel’s Ministry of Propaganda and Hermann Goering’s Luftwaffe headquarters (outside the building).
+You will also visit Joseph Goebbel’s Ministry of Propaganda and Hermann Goering’s Luftwaffe headquarters (outside the building).

-You’ll visit what was Berlin’s Jewish quarter and, the New Synagogue.
+You’ll visit what Berlin’s Jewish Quarter and the New Synagogue were.

 Book your tour with a guide and learn more about the Third Reich.

-The good thing is, the guide is telling you everything in a pleasant way.
+The good thing is that the guide is telling you everything pleasantly.
 Pretty recommendable.

 *Note: to do this tour, you have to take the subway.
 So it is necessary to buy a subway ticket.
-We had the three-day Welcome Card, where in addition to discounts, you have public transportation included.
+We had the three-day Welcome Card, where you have public transportation included in addition to discounts.

 For dessert: apple strudel.